The Solstice House

 • Where curiosity leads the way.

-After Active Hour and a relaxing lunch, kids dive into their Discovery Block—a Project Based Learning program rooted in curiosity, creativity, and connection.
+After Active Hour and a recharging lunch, kids dive into their Discovery Block—a Project Based Learning program rooted in curiosity, creativity, and connection.
 Through hands-on projects, nature exploration, and collaborative learning, kids gain both academic skills and the confidence to think, create, and thrive.

 • Unstructured Joy in a Magical Setting

-Sprinkled throughout the day—and closing each afternoon—we make space for unstructured, child-led free play in our beautiful park setting.
+Sprinkled throughout the day—and closing each afternoon—we make space for unstructured, child-led free play in our beautiful outdoor space.
 These moments give kids the freedom to follow their curiosity, burn off energy, and simply be themselves.
 Whether climbing, building, imagining, or just lying in the grass, free play boosts creativity, strengthens friendships, and helps all bodies and minds recharge.
 Our day always ends with a gentle wind-down, so children leave feeling calm, connected, and content.

 The Compass Club